Davenport makes most of fourth chance against Northwest Christian to reach semis | State 2B girls

 On Thursday, when the Gorillas got a fourth chance at the Crusaders, the defense was once again effective – and so, finally, was the offense.

-Senior Glenna Soliday led Davenport with 20 points, senior Clare Lathrop added 11 and the ninth-seeded Gorillas upset the Crusaders 46-35 in the State 2B girls basketball quarterfinals at Spokane Arena.
+Senior Glenna Soliday led Davenport with 20 points, senior Clare Lathrop added 11 and the ninth-seeded Gorillas upset the Crusaders 46-35 in the State 2B girls basketball quarterfinals at the Arena.

 “We’ve been working for this.
 We knew we could beat them,” Soliday said.
 “They’re a great team, and we just believed in ourselves, and that’s how it went.”